Customers

 Audits

 We conduct comprehensive website audits according to WCAG 2.0 and EN 301 549 standards.
 Our expertise uniquely positions us to not only address your current needs but also to facilitate ongoing improvements.
+See accessibility audit in details.

 The WCAG-EM audit is only the first step in making a website accessible.
 The full process consists of the following steps: